Super Bowl Halftime Prop Bets

 Once you’ve made your deposit, you can direct your browser toward the NFL section and discover hundreds of Super Bowl prop bets that appear for each year’s pro football championship game, including coin toss props, MVP props, odds for the National Anthem performance, and the opportunity to bet on SB commercials.

 A majority of the action placed on the Super Bowl halftime show each year involves the performance itself.
-While Dr. Dre and company are expected to inspire a glut of Super Bowl prop bets on their setlist, odds have yet to debut.
+Check out the Super Bowl 2022 halftime show odds below while we wait for 2023's NFL odds to debut.

 All Five Artists To Collaborate Together For A Song?